-finding someone you're compatible with is key.
+If you're looking for long-term relationship success, finding someone you're compatible with is key.
 Initially, that might mean bonding over a shared love for an obscure band, favorite restaurant, or cheesy 90s sitcom.
 But ultimately, you'll want to take a look at the bigger stuff — like your values, goals for the future, etc. — to

-This is exactly what professional matchmakers do, when pairing people up.
+This is exactly what professional matchmakers do when pairing people up.
 Matchmakers consider what their clients have in common, but also keep an eye out for certain sets of incompatible qualities between partners, that usually mean a relationship won't work out.

 Numerous studies and surveys have found

 money is major source of relationship stress.
 So it shouldn't come as a surprise that an extreme saver and mega spender would have a hard time staying together in the long run.

 "While a balance of these elements can be good, if someone enjoys spending money [...] and the other aims to save money on everything, the relationship won't work because it comes down to incompatible values and incompatible sources of joy,"

 Michela Hattabaugh, a Chicago-based matchmaker with Three Day Rule, tells Bustle.

 You might be able to compromise, but chances are your vastly different views will be too difficult to overcome.
 As Hattabaugh says, "No matter how money is spent, one person is always going to feel that they didn't get what they wanted and be unhappy."

 So you and your don’t laugh at the same kind of jokes.
 Not a big deal, right?
 Actually, having a shared sense of humor is one of the top three most important qualities people look for in a partner,